-Figure 26.
+Figure 28.
 Diffserv for VoIP in Router 1

-The example is shown as CLI commands and as a web interface procedure.
+The example is shown as CLI commands and as a local browser interface procedure.

-CLI: Configure DiffServ for VolP
+CLI: Configure DiffServ for VoIP

 1. Enter Global configuration mode.
 Set queue 5 on all ports to use strict priority mode.
 This queue will be used for all VoIP packets.
 Activate DiffServ for the switch.